CZ Varmint Precision Trainer Gets a Boost in Accuracy

 The 457 VPT MTR merges the best of both models with the Manners carbon-fiber composite stock and the MTR chamber.
 This model utilizes a cold hammer-forged and lapped 16.2-inch barrel for superior accuracy.
 It is also threaded to allow easy installation of a suppressor or muzzle device.

-New for 2022 the Manners carbon fiber stock now features an adjustable cheekpiece.
+New for 2022, the Manners carbon fiber stock now features an adjustable cheekpiece.
 The forend is recessed, drilled, and threaded for use with an Arca Rail.
-It still comes with the basic features that have set the 457 family of rifles apart; a fully adjustable trigger, a 5-round detachable magazine, and integrated 11mm dovetails for scope installation with an MSRP of $1,635.00.
+It still comes with the basic features that have set the 457 families of rifles apart; a fully adjustable trigger, a 5-round detachable magazine, and an integrated 11mm dovetail for scope installation with an MSRP of $1,635.00.

 CZ-USA 457 VPT MTR Specs: